harshgupta97/proposal/L63-dotnet-grpc-web.md

 ### Interoperability

 It is critical that any new gRPC-Web client and server implementations are compatible with existing gRPC-Web implementations.
 The grpc-dotnet interop test server and test client has been updated with the tests from https://github.com/johanbrandhorst/grpc-web-compatibility-test.
 The gRPC-Web client and server functionality appears to run correctly with other gRPC-Web implementations.

+There is no official suite of interop tests for gRPC-Web today.
+When interop tests are available then the .NET implementation will be updated to support them.

 ## Implementation
 All the relevant details are described in the proposal section above.